Skip to content

 • Slow customer support

-Airalo relies only on 5G data in Portugal, so it’s fast, dependable, and ready for everything.
-In our tests, Airalo performed like a champ, and we had no issues with activation and usage.
-Its price is pretty low.
-The initial 1 GB plan for 3 days is $4, but we used the 10 GB plan for $9 for 7 days.
-Unlimited data is available.
+Airalo runs exclusively on 5G in Portugal, which makes it fast and dependable, and it’s a rare thing: most of its country plans elsewhere are 4G-bound.
+In our retests it performed like a champ, with no activation or usage issues.
+The entry 1 GB plan over 3 days is $4, though we used the 10 GB plan at $9 for 7 days.

-It starts at $10.50 for 3 days and goes up to $61 for 30 days.
-Either way, Airalo is inexpensive and offers broad coverage.
-This eSIM for Portugal is famous for unlimited data sharing and its intuitive app, which also tracks data usage and notifies you when you’re about to hit the limit.
-Airalo isn’t ideal, however.
+Unlimited data starts at $10.50 for 3 days and reaches $61 for 30.
+Either way, Airalo is inexpensive with broad coverage.
+It’s also known for unlimited data sharing and an app that tracks usage and warns you before you hit the limit.

-We noticed slower customer support responses and the lack of phone numbers.
-For example, when we tested eSIMs in the Netherlands, we used Airalo’s plan with a phone number for texting and calling.
-Portuguese numbers aren’t on the list.
-These are tiny complaints, and as a whole, Airalo is a well-oiled machine.
+It isn’t flawless.
+Support remains the slowest of the five, and there are no Portuguese phone numbers.
+When we tested eSIMs in the Netherlands we used Airalo’s plan with a number for calls and texts, but Portugal isn’t on that list.
+Small complaints.
+As a whole, Airalo is a well-oiled machine.

 Alosim Portugal